Wayne State University Scholarships (2025–2026)

 Does Honors add time to a degree?
 No, Honors courses are designed to replace gen eds and integrate into a four-year plan.

 Are there extra scholarships?
-Yes—Honors students can compete for additional donor and program-specific awards, usually ranging from $1,000–$5,000 per year.
+Yes—Honors students can compete for additional donor and program-specific awards, typically $1,000–$5,000/year.

 When should students apply?
 Apply early in senior year; the priority window runs December 1 through March 1 for many Honors-linked awards.